nubenetes/apache-reverse-proxy-jenkins/README.md

 # Apache Reverse Proxy for Jenkins
 Reverse Proxy configuration with HTTPS for **Jenkins**, **Sonarqube** and **Nexus**.
-Based on RHEL 7 Apache config.
+Based on CentOS 7.8 Apache config (equivalent to RHEL 7.8).

-This repo contains the configuration files of RHEL 7 Apache available in /etc/httpd.
+This repo contains the configuration files of CentOS 7.8 Apache available in /etc/httpd.
 They have been modified in order to set up Apache as reverse proxy for:

 | Tool      |                                      URL |
 | :-------- | ---------------------------------------: |